wp-cli/handbook/index.md

 	font-weight: bold;
 	margin-top: 10px;
 ">A more RESTful WP-CLI</div>
 	<p>Unlocking the potential of the WP REST API at the command line.
-Project backed by Chris Lema, Human Made, Pagely, Pantheon and many others. <a href="/restful/">Learn more &rarr;</a></p>
+Project backed by Pressed, Chris Lema, Human Made, Pagely, Pantheon and many others. <a href="/restful/">Learn more &rarr;</a></p>
 </div>

 <h2 id="requirements">Requirements</h2>